ubergeekNZ/pytorch_and_hub/README.md

-# Running pytorch MNIST example using activeloop.ai hub dataloader
+# Using Activeloop Hub as a dataloader with Tensorboard & Docker to train a model in PyTorch

 To start the docker enviroment, type